NSoiffer/MathCAT/docs/nav-commands.md

 <b>Enhanced mode</b>: &nbsp;navigation is by mathematically
-meaningful pieces (operators, delimiters, and operands)
+meaningful pieces (operators, delimiters, and operands) MathCAT supports three different navigation modes: enhanced, simple, and character.
+The first two modes of navigation follow the semantics of what was read for the entire expression except if LiteralSpeech is selected.
+For example $|x+y| > 0$ will not read the vertical lines that are used for the absolute value notation, but instead will say "absolute value".
+Zooming in will move directly saying "x plus y".
+In contrast, character mode will read this as "vertical line", "x", "plus", "y" "vertical line", "is greater than", "zero" as you move through the expression.

 <b>Simple mode</b>: this moves by words except when you get to a